 The exceptions to this are the following forms (which cannot be submitted via the Connect application system):

-Firms wishing to submit unencrypted Forms B, M and L can continue to do so without pre-notifying the PRA.
+Firms wishing to submit unencrypted Forms B, M and L can continue to do so without pre-notifying us.

 Please see application forms available to download below.